chocolatey-community/chocolatey-packages/automatic/inkscape/README.md

 * File formats: SVG, PNG, OpenDocument Drawing, DXF, sk1, PDF, EPS and PostScript export formats and more
 * Command line options for export and conversions

+## Notes

+* **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**